Mario-RC/dstc11_track4_robust_multilingual_metrics/dstc11/track4-provided-datasets.md

 All data given follows the [Data Formats](/dstc11/track4-datasets-format.md) which provides guidelines on how to store, maintain and handle dialogue corpora.

+# Dimensions Evaluation

+Considering the annotations available in the development data, the test data will have the following dimensions (annotations) to evaluate in both Task 1 (English, Chinese and Spanish) and Task 2:

+* **Turn-level**: Appropriateness, Content Richness, Grammatical Correctness and Relevance
+* **Dialogue-level**: Coherence, Engageness/Likeability, Informativeness and Overall.

+The annotations will be evaluated and indicated individually (dimension by dimension), discriminating by dataset and language.
+In addition, a global score will be estimated by grouping all dimensions.
+This global value will be calculated separately at turn-level and dialogue-level for each task.

+A brief description of each dimension (Mehri et al., 2022) is shown below.

+Turn-level:
+* **Appropriateness** - The response is appropriate given the preceding dialogue.
+* **Content Richness** - The response is informative, with long sentences including multiple entities and conceptual or emotional words.
+* **Grammatical Correctness** - Responses are free of grammatical and semantic errors.
+* **Relevance** - Responses are on-topic with the immediate dialog history.

+Dialogue-level:
+* **Coherence** - Throughout the dialog, is the system maintaining a good conversation flow.
+* **Engageness/Likeability** - Throughout the dialogue, the system displays a likeable personality.
+* **Informativeness** - Throughout the dialog, the system provides unique and non-generic information.
+* **Overall** - The overall quality of and satisfaction with the dialog.

 # Annex: Existing Datasets for Benchmarking

 Correlation analysis on **DSTC6 human evaluation data** (Hori et al., 2017).
 The DSTC6 evaluation dataset contains generated responses from 20 systems for the 2000 dialogue contexts in the test set.
 Each generated response is annotated by 10 different Turkers using a 5-point Likert Scale.
 The annotation is based on whether the responses are relevant to the respective dialogue context.
 For each dialogue context, there are 11 gold reference responses including the original response.